rdlauer/articles/blues/network-connectivity/network.md

 - When the physical deployment location is unpredictable.
 - When a turnkey end user setup experience is required.

-### When Does Cellular IoT Lose?
+### When is it Not?

 - When the solution requires high bandwidth or low latency (e.g. streaming video).
-- When trying to support VoLTE for audio/speech transmission.
+- When you need to utilize VoLTE for audio/speech transmission.

 ## LoRa and LoRaWAN